geekysuavo/camera/tests/README.md

 fast forward MaxEnt (FFM), as well as convergence analyses at several values of _lambda_ and _delta_ are stored here.

+### decoup

+This subdirectory contains a demonstration of using **camera** to achieve _J_-coupling deconvolution, similar to that performed here:

+> Shimba, N. et al., _Elimination of Ca-13 Splitting in Protein NMR Spectra
+> by Deconvolution with Maximum Entropy Reconstruction_, JACS, 2003,
+> 125: 2382-2383.

+### narrow

+This subdirectory contains a similar demonstration of deconvolution, but using an exponential decay for a convolution kernel.

 ### nonlin

 This subdirectory contains an analysis of the nonlinearity of **camera**